Redocly/redoc/docs/index.md

 ## Next steps

 * If you are new to OpenAPI, try the [OpenAPI starter project](../../cli/openapi-starter/) for a great introduction.
 * Ready to build documentation from an existing OpenAPI file?
-The [Redoc quickstart](./quickstart.md).
+Go to the [Redoc quickstart](./quickstart.md) and get started.
 * Learn more about the project by visiting [Redoc on GitHub](https://github.com/Redocly/redoc).